hassana113/hassana113/README.md

 ##  Hi there 👋, I'm Hassana Abdulkadir, a Pharmacy Undergraduate and a Data scientist from Nigeria.
 I am an enthusiastic Data Scientist with interests spanning from Health, Bioinformatics, Drug Discovery, Research and Machine Learning Research.

-- 🔭 I’m currently working on a project using Postgressql
+- 🔭 I’m currently working on a project using Postgresql
 - 🌱 I’m currently learning Excel for Data Science and Machine Learning
 - 👯 I’m looking to collaborate on everything data analysis and data science